liferay/clay/clayui.com/content/docs/get-started/using-clay-in-jsps.md

 ## Using Clay taglib in your JSPs

-The syntax for using Clay taglibs follows the following principle:
+The syntax for using Clay taglibs follows this principle:

 ```jsx
 <clay:componentName backendProperty="<%= Value %>" property="Property Value" />